docker/cli/docs/reference/commandline/container_start.md

 # container start

 <!---MARKER_GEN_START-->
-Start one or more stopped containers
+Start one or more stopped containers.
+You can restart a stopped container with all its previous changes intact using `docker start`.

 ### Aliases